 83 Shadows stretching out over the savannah from a hill.
 (16:58)

 Moonwatcher enters from the left, carrying his bone-tool and also a large hunk of meat from a fresh kill.
 He eats.

 84 Medium shot of 5 hominids eating flesh.
 (17:28)

-In shots 83 and 84, in which the hominids are introduced as meat eaters, Kubrick returns to the super-realism of background had in shots 15 and 19 before placing us in the Smithsonian natural museum type staging again.
+In shots 83 and 84, in which the hominids are introduced as meat eaters that use tools to subdue prey, Kubrick returns to the super-realism of background had in shots 15 and 19, before placing us in the museum of natural history type staging again.

 85 Long shot of the hominids eating flesh, but this time each has a bone at his/her side.
 (17:33)

 Moonwatcher has taught the others how to use the bones to hunt.
 We've returned to the same area as seen in shots 22, 23 and 43.
 Whereas in shots 22 and 23 the tapirs had been an annoyance foraging upon the same food as the hominids, now the annoying tapir is itself food.